MinecraftForge/Documentation/docs/gameeffects/particles.md

 Finally, a particle is usually created via an `ParticleProvider`.
 A factory has a single method `#createParticle` which is used to create a particle given the particle data, client level, position, and movement delta.
 Since a `Particle` is not beholden to any particular `ParticleType`, it can be reused in different factories as necessary.

-An `ParticleProvider` must be registered by subscribing to the `ParticleFactoryRegisterEvent` on the **mod event bus**.
-Within the event, the factory can be registered via `ParticleEngine#register` by supplying an instance of the factory to the method.
+An `ParticleProvider` must be registered by subscribing to the `RegisterParticleProvidersEvent` on the **mod event bus**.
+Within the event, the factory can be registered via `#register` by supplying an instance of the factory to the method.

 !!! important
-    `ParticleFactoryRegisterEvent` should only be called on the client and thus sided off in some isolated client class, referenced by either `DistExecutor` or `@EventBusSubscriber`.
+    `RegisterParticleProvidersEvent` should only be called on the client and thus sided off in some isolated client class, referenced by either `DistExecutor` or `@EventBusSubscriber`.

 #### ParticleDescription, SpriteSet, and SpriteParticleRegistration